wsldl-pg/ArchW-docs/Known-issues.md

 ```

 ## systemd/systemctl
-WSL does not supports systemd.
+WSL does not supports systemd natively.
 I recommend use systemctl alternative script or bottle.

 ### WSL1 / WSL2